-Well before the time of Frost and Meyer, Wolfgang Amadeus Motzart was not only a famous composer, but fell in love with playing and composing for the clarinet in particular.
+Well before the time of Frost and Meyer, Wolfgang Amadeus Mozart was not only a famous composer but fell in love with playing and composing for the clarinet in particular.

 Jazz soloist Eric Dolphy is considered by many to be the most famous bass clarinetist.

 Related: For more, check out our list of famous clarinet players here.

 8. Clarinets Have Been Made from Various Materials

 True to its woodwind category, most of the clarinet’s parts are and have always been made from wood.